 Brooklyn born, St. Paul resident.
 Long term teaching experience, adjunct faculty Hamline University, Metro State University, MCAD, High School Art Department Chair.

 Mcknight Foundation Fellowship.
 Two-time State Arts Board Grant recipient.
-Two published books, Ostrich Logic, 2004.
+Three published books, Ostrich Logic, 2004.
 So Long, Betty and Veronica, 2012.
 The Internal Affairs of Mr. Invincible, 2018

 Full time artist/writer.
-Engaged in drawing project now into year seven.
+Engaged in drawing project now into year eight.
 Web www.louferreri.com

 Editorials: The Internal Affairs of Mr. Invincible.

 I was raised in Brooklyn, New York.
 The door of our sixth-floor apartment was open to neighbors.
 Daily newspapers fostered grand debates around our kitchen table.
 Countless cups of coffee fueled the passions of adults committed to agreeing or disagreeing over local and world issues.
 I listened in awe.
 These formative years influenced my career commitment to narrative drawing.